 Considering the update’s health guidelines by the Governor and the Rhode Island Department of Health, the following liturgical and sacramental practices assure to be reinstated effective next weekend, May 8/9.
 To facilitate a more welcoming environment, I am happy to share with you the changes we will put in place.

-1, Indoor seating capacity is increased from 75% to 80%.
+1, Indoor seating capacity is increased to 100%.
 Additionally, physical (social) distancing is reduced from 6 feet to 3 feet.
 Therefore, any previously “roped off” pews can be made available once again.

 - The practice of making “reservations” is no longer required.

 3.Ministers serving in the sacred liturgy, especially the priest celebrant, are not required to use a face mask.